- Boredom is a common feeling, and occasional boredom is normal.

 - feeling unable to try new approaches to the activity

-Boredom in Children
+Boredom in children

-Boredom in Adults
+Boredom in adults

 - feeling hopeless

-- having a heavy feeling or feeling of sadness
+- feeling sadness

 - evading opportunities for stimulation